- Tel: USA voice message: 8449252252

-Do you love to paddle many miles in a day?
+Do you love to paddle in beautiful places and don’t mind covering some distance to do it?
 This trip’s for you!
 We’ve heard your requests for longer paddling days, and we get it.
 It’s a big world out there, and it feels good to cover ground and see lots of it!

-Speed and solid dynamic water skills count on this journey.
+Efficiency and solid dynamic water skills count on this journey.
 So does awareness and teamwork, both on the water, and off.
-More than ever this team needs to look out for each other, encourage each other, and help each other out.
-It’s a bit of a tall order for this to come together in just a week’s trip.
-For those who are experienced and mentally prepared for the team aspect as well as the paddling, however, it’s a beautiful, and deeply rewarding experience.
+We aim to look out for each other, encourage each other, and help each other out.
+It’s a beautiful, and deeply rewarding experience.

 The five islands in Loreto National Marine Park each have unique personalities.
-This expedition aims to visit the 3 most accessible islands in a weeklong journey that averages 13-15nm of paddling a day.
+This expedition aims to visit the 3 most accessible islands in a weeklong journey that averages 12-15nm of paddling a day.